 We are all professionals and we all have jobs to do, but do you ever feel like you are getting stale or that your skills “ain’t what they used to be”?
 Do you find yourself in a professional rut or do you feel like you don’t have the requisite skill set to change positions or move up in your job should you want to?
 If you feel this way or even if you don’t and just want a change of pace, here are six ways to sharpen your professional skills:

 1. Take an online course.
 The beauty of an online course is that most of them are canned and flexible, which means you can watch/take the course anytime, anywhere.
 The flexibility enables you to add the course into your existing schedule without missing a beat.
 Online course options are seemingly infinite, but don’t let that overwhelm you.
+If you are in a teaching profession new techniques are always being imposed for the best method of teaching the students.
+If you are a teacher you should be constantly learning and continuing to develop professionally within your field.
+So, ‘Why Does Professional Development Matter for Teachers?‘ Follow the link to find out.
 Figure out what area(s) you want to develop and refine your search from there.

 2. Attend professional conferences or seminars.
 There are so many reasons that attending professional conferences and seminars are useful.
 For starters, you can learn new skills that you can immediately implement into your repertoire.
 You can meet thought leaders within your industry, ask questions, share your ideas, discuss in-depth areas of specific interest and where you want to grow.
 The networking, oh the networking.
 Networking is one of the single most important reasons for attending conferences/seminars because you will meet so many other people in your field and will have the opportunity to compare notes, share best practices and things to avoid, all of which you can take back with you.
 Getting some business coaching for tradies will do no harm and as people say, there’s always room for improvement.